xigxog/kubefox/docs/quickstart.md

     ```

 Surprisingly, nothing has changed in the Pods running on Kubernetes.
 KubeFox
-dynamically injects context per request, just like when you changed
+dynamically injects context per request, just like when you changed Virtual
-VirtualEnvironments earlier with the query parameters.
+Environments earlier with the query parameters.

 ## Update